Scrum Master Vs Project Manager – Differences & Responsibilities

-Until now, we have clearly discussed the roles and responsibilities of both Scrum Master and a Project Manager.
+Until now, we have clearly discussed the roles and responsibilities of both a Scrum Master and a Project Manager.
 Therefore, we know that they are quite different and significant as well.
-Both of these approaches differ; however, their roles overlay.
+Both of these approaches differ; however, their roles overlap.
 They both have certain similarities.
 They are as follows.

-• When it comes to both approaches, it should be noted that they are not the final authorities to make the decisions regarding product requirements.
+- When it comes to both approaches, it should be noted that they are not the final authorities to make the decisions regarding product requirements.
 It means that a Scrum Master supports a Product Owner in handling the relevant backlog.
-While a Project Manager pursues contribution from the client or stakeholders in this direction.
+While a Project Manager pursues contributions from the client or stakeholders in this direction.

-• A Scrum Master works with smaller teams and help them enhance their performance.
+- A Scrum Master works with smaller teams and helps them enhance their performance.
 On the other hand, a Project Manager works with bigger teams when it comes to managing multiple project groups.

 From the above discussion of roles, responsibilities, similarities, and differences, it is clear that a Project Manager’s role is more of a leader while a Scrum Master acts as a trainer and guides the Scrum team towards agile development through the Scrum framework.